2adapt/template-general/README.md

 cd packages/dummy-2
 pnpm init

-# assuming that packages/dummy-1 was created before, we can use it as a dependency
+# assuming that packages/dummy-1 was created before, we can now use it as a dependency
 pnpm add dummy-1 --workspace

 # observe the internal linking done by pnpm